pointfreeco/swift-navigation/Sources/SwiftNavigation/Documentation.docc/SwiftNavigation.md

 #### SwiftUI

 > Important: To get access to the tools described below you must depend on the SwiftNavigation
-> package and import SwiftUINavigation.
+> package and import the SwiftUINavigation library.

 SwiftUI already comes with incredibly powerful navigation APIs, but there are a few areas lacking that can be filled.
 In particular, driving navigation from enum state so that you can have